itsjoshuagraves/digitalgarden/content/art/2008-01-01-audio-adrenaline-until-my-heart-caves-in-album.md

 title: Audio Adrenaline “Until My Heart Caves In” Album
 tags: [Music Industry]
 date: 2008-01-01
-image: /img/1169.webp
+image: /1169.webp
 summary: "Summer internship at Asterik Studio in 2005"
 ---

 Summer internship at Asterik Studio in 2005.
-I drew the heart and got to help with the design.
+Worked on the heart.